BiAPoL/blog/ryan_savill/03_background_subtraction/readme.md

 I for instance have chosen to work with data in the form of dataframes (if you use [R](https://www.r-project.org/) or [matlab](https://de.mathworks.com/products/matlab.html) this might be familiar to you) with a python library called [pandas](https://pandas.pydata.org/).
 It comes pre-installed with anaconda and makes my life a little easier as all columns have names unlike numpy arrays, which could create a lot of confusion.
 When I want to perform some kind of analysis on my dataframes often functions will output results as numpy arrays, so I have to turn them back into dataframes and sometimes the dataframes need to be converted into arrays as input for some libraries.
 Functions help me everyday, because the small lines of code that convert datatypes or reshape lists for specific functions really sum up if you have to write them everytime.
 Also these lines of code make the files ineligable, whereas functions are just neat one-liners which I can easily read!
 But how can you make a library?
 I'll show you a simple way now and a more in depth way later:

 ### How to Build Your Own Simple Library
-- First you have to make a python file and name it something recogniseable (like: img_analysis_functs).
+- First you have to make a python file and name it something recogniseable (like: image_analysis_functions).
 - Thenm you have to add the functions you want to include in your library.
 Make sure that each function also contains all the import statements of the libraries it uses, otherwise you might be met with errors later on!
 - And believe it or not that was it!